 Catarina, my youngest, is 8; Alexandra, my oldest, is 13 years older.
-Mostly, we have different favourites.
+Mostly, they (and I) have different favourites.
 However, Portmeirion, a fairytale seaside village in Northern Wales, is an exception.
 We all adored Portmeirion at first sight.
 It’s a crazy, beautiful place.

 Portmeirion and the eccentric architect